-Distribution: Each primary purchaser of securities from the Issuer below.
+Distribution: Each primary purchaser of securities from the Issuer.
+Unless the pool is

-Completion
+Completion Instructions:

-Instructions: The circled numbers on the attached form correspond to the numbers listed
+The circled numbers on the attached form correspond to the numbers listed below.

-1. Aggregate original principal amount of proposed issue.

-- 2. Interest rate, per annum, stated on the securities. - 3.
+- 1. Aggregate original principal amount of proposed issue. - 2.
+Interest rate, per annum, stated on the securities. - 3.
 Full legal name of Issuer, in the case of a custom pool, or "Multiple Issuer," in the case of a multiple issuer pool. - 4.
 Commitment number previously assigned by Ginnie Mae, followed by the suffix "C" or "M" and by the program suffix "SF," "FS," "JM,", "RG," "ET" or "BD". - 5.
 The first day of the month of issue. - 6.
 The 20th day of the month following the month of issue. - 7.
 The 20th day of the month in which the latest maturity of a mortgage listed on the Schedule of Pooled Mortgages, form HUD 11706, occurs. - 8.
 Full legal name of Central Paying and Transfer Agent. - 9.
-If more than 10 percent of the pooled mortgages have maturities shorter than 20 years (see Section 24-2(B)(3)(c) of the Guide), type the following statement on the "Annex Special Disclosure," which is attached to the prospectus.
+If one or more loans are buydowns, type the following statement on the "Annex-Special Disclosure," which is attached to the prospectus.